post2web/DDSCaseStudy1/README.md

 * source/merge.R - a script used for merging the two datasets
   * merges the data from gdp_tidy.csv and income_groups_tidy.csv files and creates merged_data.csv

-### Todo list: ( push as soon as you make a change )
-- [ ] Coment the code base
-- [ ] Add text to the R Markdown files
-- [ ] Make the output of the R Markdown files pretty - lvb started.